Aron-M/Zawadiartshop/README.md

 - Ensure a secure and smooth payment process through Stripe integration.
 - Create a responsive design that works seamlessly across different devices.
 - Utilize Bootstrap for structured and visually appealing templates.

+5. Requirements:

+- Django web framework for backend development.
+- Flask for handling certain functionalities.
+- HTML, CSS, and Bootstrap for frontend templates.
+- Stripe API for payment processing.
+- JSON file for storing product data.
+- Responsive design to support mobile, tablet, and desktop views.
+- User authentication system for account creation and management.